 Rhodes is known to be the Capital of the Dodecanese, as it is the largest island of the Greek island group.
-This large island is filled with stunning crystal blue beaches and I am going to give you a tour to find the local ones.
+This large island is filled with stunning crystal blue beaches, and I am going to give you a tour to find the local ones.

 Rhodes has two seas

 On the right side, you will find the marvels of Rhodes.
-The beaches along the Mediterranean sea.
+The beaches along the Mediterranean Sea.
 These beaches are made from sand and the water is so still you could think it's a gigantic pool.
 Because of the still water, you can see the seabed even if you swim in the middle of the sea.

-Without further due let me give you the names of the beaches where I spend countless hours with my colleagues and local friends.
+Without further due, let me give you the names of the beaches where I spend countless hours with my colleagues and local friends.

 Our ultimate favorite beach!
-All the "hidden beaches" owned by locals have 1 bar/restaurant giving it the name of the beach.
+All the "hidden beaches" owned by locals have 1 bar/restaurant, giving it the name of the beach.
 This is Nikolas's place, where you can eat in the sea!
 Exactly, really cool experience, while you order your food you have fish swimming around your table and chair and your feet in the sea.
-Honestly, the experience is really nice but the food could be better, prefer to tell you in case you were expecting a five-star menu.
+Honestly, the experience is really nice, but the food could be better, prefer to tell you in case you were expecting a five-star menu.

 Some days they have themed club nights, you can check out their Facebook page for all their events.
-This beach is on the same road as Nikolas beach, just follow the handwritten signs, get down the stairs and you will find it.
-I included a Google maps image to show you the way.
+This beach is on the same road as Nikolas Beach, just follow the handwritten signs, get down the stairs and you will find it.
+I included a Google Maps image to show you the way.

 You will see many cars parked in the parking in front of the beach but continue till the end.
 We always went to "Maria's".
-You will see everyone on Rhodes is called Maria and you will find at least 10 bars who are called like that but you will never find a place with better Gia Giamas.
+You will see everyone on Rhodes is called Maria and you will find at least 10 bars that are called like that, but you will never find a place with better Gia Giamas.

-If you are adventurous enough you can walk up and have an amazing view.
+If you are adventurous enough, you can walk up and have an amazing view.
 It has been designated as a historic ground because of the old graves you will find along the rocks.
 On the left side, you will see the little sandy paradise.
-It's not easy to get to and especially not to get back on the rocks afterward but for me, the view was already worth it.
+It's not easy to get to and especially not to get back on the rocks afterward, but for me, the view was already worth it.

-Keep on dreaming and Fly Along!
+Keep on exploring and Fly Along!